2025 Dr. David Avolt Memorial Training Conference

 Awards Ceremony

-The Jeff Stout Service of Excellence Awards and Dr. David Dennis Scholarship Awards will be announced Thursday, June 20th during the ceremony awards at 2:15 pm.
+The Jeff Stout Service of Excellence Awards and Dr. David Dennis Scholarship Awards will be announced Friday, June 20th during the ceremony awards from 11:00 am-Noon.

 Exhibitor Door Prizes

-The exhibitors will be in the Ballroom and Foyer during the general session.
-We encourage you to visit the exhibitors throughout the days.
-Door Prizes will be given away during the awards ceremony on Thursday, June 20th. *You must be in attendance to win.
+The exhibitors will be in the Hall of Champions during the general session.
+We encourage you to visit the exhibitors throughout the conference.
+Door Prizes will be given during the awards ceremony on Friday, June 20th. *You must be in attendance to win.

 Brain Bucket Bingo

-The Sheraton Hotel will honor a 20% off discount for any meal in the Keystone restaurant and lounge.
-This does not include specials or alcohol.
-To receive the discount, tell the server they are with the coroners group.
+The Wyndham Hotel will offer a 20% discount on any meal at their restaurant for members of the coroners group.
+Please note that this discount does not apply to specials or alcohol.
+To take advantage of this discount, simply inform your server that you are with the coroners group.

 Cell Phones